 The dialogue in Hermes' boss fight.
 "Once you've killed a man who was begging for his life, and everyone congratulates you on a job well done, nothing can compare."
 All in that uniquely terrifying voice.
-The dev team must have really liked Hermes, because while his boss fight only lasts about his minute if you know what to do, his voice clips can go for quite a while longer than that without looping.
+The dev team must have really liked Hermes, because while his boss fight only lasts about a minute if you know what to do, his voice clips can go for quite a while longer than that without looping.

 Seeing Horace's electrocuted ghost approaching you from behind through a security monitor.
 This bears repeating: You're looking through security monitors innocently, looking at all the empty rooms, until you cycle to the room Torque is in and OHGODWHATTHEFUCKISTHAT.

 The Nooseman in Suffering 1.
 All you see is a puddle of blood on the ceiling.
-But if you get close from the puddle the Nooseman appears.
+But if you get close from the puddle, the Nooseman appears.
 He is an upper bodyflayed and hung.
 He proceeds to strangle you before climbing back on the rope he was hung with.
 Doubling the creepy factor is that these things do not obey the laws of physics, period.
 They're literally described as "ripping themselves from the ceiling."
 Not falling, ripping.
 And with all enemies in this game, the Nooseman represents some form of violent death.
-Of course there are those who were hung, but in particular, they represent those guards who were cut in half, flayed and hung by rioting inmates after a mine collapse buried several of them alive.
-Of course there are enemies that represent those who were buried alive...
+Of course there are those who were hung, but in particular, they represent those guards who were cut in half, flayed, and hung by rioting inmates after a mine collapse buried several of them alive.
+Of course, there are also enemies that represent those who were buried alive...

 Something that's also frightening is Hargrave.
 Not because he's any kind of biblical monster.
 He's literally gone mad with power and is starting to systematically kill every inmate he comes across.
 According to some of the other people Torque hears or encounters, Hargrave doesn't have a problem giving the guards that work for him the same treatment.

-The Suffering 2
+The Suffering Ties that Bind

-The Gorger Monster born from a priest feeding human meat at a soup kitchen
+The Gorger: Monster born from a priest feeding human meat at a soup kitchen.

-The Arsonist Two people fused together by fire!
+The Arsonist: Two people fused together by fire!